-The pressure dial gauge registers pressure in pounds per square inch, or PSI.
+The pressure dial gauge registers pressure in pounds per square inch (PSI).
 The pointer moves around the dial indicating the pressure within the unit.
-Pressure can be controlled and maintained by adjusting the heat setting on your stove.

-If you are still using the original tilt gauge, please replace it with a new gauge.
-Please call the Presto Consumer Service Department (see page 6) to see which gauge is appropriate for your canner model.
+Pressure is controlled and maintained by adjusting the heat on your stove.
+If you are still using the original tilt gauge, you will need to replace it with a new gauge.
+Please call the Presto Consumer Service Department at 1-800-877-0441 to see which gauge is appropriate for your model.